ABC Canoeing Complete Beginner Weekend

 Bow River, AB - Canoe

 This 2-day canoe trip is the perfect introduction to overnight tripping for families, or anyone who wants to learn the basics of wilderness camping.
 On Saturday morning we'll start paddling the scenic stretch of the Bow River from Fish Creek Park to Carseland, and spend the weekend enjoying picturesque prairie and woodland landscape.
 We'll cover all the logistics at the pre-trip meeting a week in advance.
 Prerequisite: pretrip meeting.
 Includes: guide, all canoe/group camping gear.

 Have you ever wanted to learn the tips and tricks from a guide to do your own canoe trips?
 On the first night, you will learn all about planning the logistics of a canoe trip.
 The second night we will focus on cooking and packing food for a trip.
 The third evening will be spend planning your own trip with the direction of a guide to a location that is appropriate for the whole group.
 You will pick your location as a group, and do all the planning.
 The finale of the course will be an overnight canoe trip of your choosing so you can apply your news skills under the supervision of a guide!
 Prerequisites: nothing, but a willingness to learn and participate.

-Clearwater River, SK
+Churchill River, SK